yavook/kiwi-backup/README.md

 - a new full backup once every 3 months
 - keeps backups up to 6 months old
 - keeps daily backups for two recent sets (3-6 months)
-- backup jobs run at 02:36 am UTC (time chosen by fair dice roll)
+- backup jobs run at a random minute past 2 am

 Be aware though -- backups will use a fair bit of storage space!